tywalch/electrodb/README.md

 You never specified a Table for DynamoDB to use.

 *What to do about it:*
-Tables can be defined on the [Service Options](#service-options) object when you create a Entity or Service, or if that is not known at the time of creation, it can be supplied as a [Query Option](#query-options) and supplied on each query individually.
+Tables can be defined on the [Service Options](#service-options) object when you create an Entity or Service, or if that is not known at the time of creation, it can be supplied as a [Query Option](#query-options) and supplied on each query individually.
 If can be supplied on both, in that case the Query Option will override the Service Option.

 ### Invalid Concurrency Option
 *Code: 2004*